Present: I am currently a Junior Group Leader of Quantum Resources Group at the Jagiellonian University.

-The broad aim of the group is to develop a theoretical framework underpinning quantum technologies, with a particular focus on quantum computing and quantum thermodynamics.
+The broad aim of the Quantum Resources Group is to develop a theoretical framework underpinning quantum technologies, with a particular focus on quantum computing and quantum thermodynamics.

 The main goals of the group are: